 At training, you'll get information on how to access packets of info specifically written to help you plan and carry out Elementary Lessons.

 For teachers in Primary lessons, you will be creating your own lessons.
-You'll get more instruction on this during ILP pre-depature training (we train all of our teachers prior to sending them abroad so you can learn the ILP method) but essentially, you'll be doing play-like lessons in a few different teaching categories, like Games, Kitchen, Arts & Crafts, etc.
+You'll get more instruction on this during ILP pre-departure training (we train all of our teachers prior to sending them abroad so you can learn the ILP method) but essentially, you'll be doing play-like lessons in a few different teaching categories, like Games, Kitchen, Arts & Crafts, etc.

 We have some lesson ideas to get you started in each other six ILP teaching categories used for Primary lessons here:

 Besides the list above, we have more ideas on where to find ILP lesson ideas if you'll be teaching Primary Level students.
-Volunteers will also get more teaching tips and lesson plans at pre-deaprture training.
+Volunteers will also get more teaching tips and lesson plans at pre-departure training.
 Before you head off to live in a different country, we have a 2-day training full of tips and tricks.
 You'll find out more about lesson plans there.

 Tips For Planning Your Lessons